 Surf Industry appeal and fashion have already made it out there, now surfboards themselves will find happy homes with frothing groms everywhere.

 We are still way off from seeing this change happen on a commercial level, but this is where it all starts.
-Consistency of waves, energy costs and a range of business challenges need to be solved before wave pool’s become commercially viable and open up in your neighbourhood.
+Consistency of waves, energy costs and a range of business challenges need to be solved before wave pool’s become commercially viable and open up in your neighborhood.
 The point is the dream of that quality man made wave has now been successfully created.
 It can be and will be recreated all over the world in years to come.
-Now instead of waiting for the wind to shift, the tide to come up, the swell to arrive…surfers going to the wave pools will just have to wait for the gate keepers of stoke to flick the switch, allowing you to get barrelled every Wednesday before work.
+Now instead of waiting for the wind to shift, the tide to come up, the swell to arrive…surfers going to the wave pools will just have to wait for the gate keepers of stoke to flick the switch, allowing you to get barreled every Wednesday before work.

 I hope those dude’s who went searching for Slater’s wave didn’t bother to bring boards with them.
 Unless they had the key or knew who was in charge, they would simply be looking at an oversized swimming pool.